Trains to Milton Keynes

 Shoppers are in retail heaven.
-The 1.3 million square feet of national and international brands at centre:mk boasts an urban beach during the summer, while more high street names and designer shops can be found at Intu Milton Keynes, which caters to visitors of all ages across a busy programme of family entertainment throughout the year.
+The 1.3 million square feet of national and international brands along with a number of restaurants at centre:mk while more high street names and designer shops can be found at Midsummer Place , which caters to visitors of all ages across a busy programme of family entertainment throughout the year.

 Where do LNR trains to Milton Keynes arrive and depart?

 LNR trains arrive and depart from Milton Keynes Central, which serves Central Milton Keynes and the surrounding area.
 It’s approximately a 10 minute walk from this station into the main shopping centre.